efiewura2218/alx-low_level_programming/README.md

-my readme file for sub dirctory
+my readme file for the root directory